langfuse/langfuse-k8s/README.md

 This is a community-maintained repository that contains resources for deploying Langfuse on Kubernetes.

 ## Helm Chart

-We provide an Helm chart that helps you deploy Langfuse on Kubernetes.
+We provide a Helm chart that helps you deploy Langfuse on Kubernetes.
 This Helm chart could use an external Postgres server or deploy one for you, thanks to [Bitnami Postgres Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql).

 ### Installation
 ```bash